Blendify/blender-manual/blender_docs/manual/render/workflows/multiview/usage.rst

 The compositor works smoothly with Multi-View.
 The compositing of a view is completed before the remaining views start to be composited.
-The pipeline is the same as the single-view workflow, with the difference that you can use Image, Movies or Image Sequences in any of the supported Multi-View formats.
+The pipeline is the same as the single-view workflow, with the difference that you can use Images, Movies or Image Sequences in any of the supported Multi-View formats.

 .. figure:: /images/multiview_compositor.png